AlerianEmperor/LuxRenderer/README.md

 And now it's just a TRASH project on github.

-I even change the avatar of myself in bikini but it don't help either.
-Yes, it is a very cheap trick, I am a girl with self esteem, I am not doing this to gain view or follower because I want to be fair.
-Boys can not wear sexy clothes or bikini to gain view like us girls, I just want to see how low Lux Render is, and it indeed hit the bottom.
-May be I should switch to instagram full time instead of this stupid github.

 Is your star so precious that it would be such a waste to star a project like Lux Render.

 So from now on I have decided that no more upgrade or code clean up should be make, and if the situation don't improve, Lux-Render and other projects will be remove from github forever.